0xflux/Rust-Hells-Gate/Readme.md

 This POC demonstrates a call down into NtOpenProcess; for this to be a fully functional malware loader there are a few other API calls that you must rebuild as syscalls, so this just demonstrates the technique as a POC.

+This technique is also referred to as Hells Gate, so this is a hells gate implementation in Rust.
+Here is an excellent blog post about Hells Gate https://redops.at/en/blog/exploring-hells-gate.

 [Blog post](https://fluxsec.red) & [YouTube](https://www.youtube.com/@FluxSec) video incoming!

 ## Usage